 The final terms of the Fellowship will be agreed by the successful candidate and Moniack Mhor.

-Please apply by sending one document with:
+Please apply by sending one document (preferably in Microsoft Word format):

-- A CV which includes previous experience of work with young people and/or community groups;
+- A CV which includes previous experience of work with young people and/or community groups.

-- A covering letter demonstrating your qualifications for the fellowship and how it would benefit your work;
+- A covering letter demonstrating your qualifications for the fellowship and how it would benefit your work.

-- A sample of your work (maximum 2,000 words, or 6 poems, doubled-spaced and single-sided).
+- A sample of your work (maximum 2,000 words, or 6 pages of poetry, doubled-spaced and single-sided)

 - We would also appreciate if you were able to complete our Equality, Diversity, and Inclusion Monitoring Form, link to online form here.
 The information in this form is gathered anonymously.